 All very well if you’re in a situation that might require you to fight it or leg it, but when you’re standing on the tube in rush hour it’s the last thing you need.
 "The body is beautifully designed to meet the ‘fight or flight’ need, but only once in a while,” Lucy agrees.
 "Too many dramatic changes, or too much adrenaline sloshing through our system too often is draining, causing fatigue."

-It stands to reason that this rush could make you feel ill, as Chloe Brotheridge, hypnotherapist and anxiety expert at Calmer You explains: “Adrenaline has a number of functions, one of which is directing blood flow towards your muscles and away from functions not needed during an 'emergency' (of course, in the case of an anxiety attack, it's a false alarm).
+It stands to reason that this rush could make you feel ill, as Chloe Brotheridge, hypnotherapist, anxiety expert and author of The Anxiety Solution (£12.99, Michael Joseph) explains: “Adrenaline has a number of functions, one of which is directing blood flow towards your muscles and away from functions not needed during an 'emergency' (of course, in the case of an anxiety attack, it's a false alarm).
 If less of your body’s resources have been used on digestion and your immune system, it might lead to feeling a little more run down and could affect how your tummy feels.
 Adrenaline also mobilises a lot of glucose and energy which can leave you feeling drained and exhausted afterwards."

 The problem is, as with any mental health issue, you can’t necessarily get under the duvet post-attack and give your body time to get back to its ‘normal’ state; there are jobs to be done, trains to be travelled on, people to see, who as much as they try, don’t always know what to say or do.
 So what can be done to recover quickly when you’ve just been through an attack?